-- a.
-Cement Y concentric fitting to larger diameter kit pipe (see Figure 20). - b.
-Cement rain cap to smaller diameter kit pipe (see Figure 21). - 5.
+- 3. Cut the recommended 6 5/8 in (16.9 cm) diameter hole for 4 in (10.2 cm) vent termination or 4 1⁄2 in (11.5 cm) for 3 in (7.6 cm) vent termination. - 4.
+Partially assemble vent kit. - a.
+Cement concentric Y fitting to larger diameter kit pipe (see Figure 21). - b.
+Cement rain cap to smaller diameter kit pipe (see Figure 22). - 5.
 Install concentric Y fitting and pipe assembly through the structure's hole and field-supplied roof boot/flashing.
 Do NOT allow insulation or other materials to accumulate inside pipe assembly when installing through the hole. - 6.
 Install rain cap and small diameter pipe assembly in concentric Y fitting and large pipe assembly.
 Ensure small diameter pipe is cemented and bottomed in concentric Y fitting. - 7.
 Secure assembly to structure as shown in Figure 23.
-Ensure clearances as shown in Figure 24.
+Ensure clearances as shown in Figure 24. - 8.
+Cement heater combustion-air and vent pipes to concentric Y fitting termination assembly.
+See Figure 24 for proper pipe attachment. - 9.
+Operate heater through one cycle to ensure combustion-air and vent pipes are properly connected and sealed to concentric vent termination connections.